tenebrousedge/shell_guide/shell_guide.md

 ## Summary of Content

 This guide will cover basic shell concepts and some recommendations for configuration.
 It will not cover scripting concerns or programming concepts such as loops and other control structures, and it will not cover variable/string manipulation.
-Those are extremely powerful features but if there's any truth to the (classic quip by jwz)[http://regex.info/blog/2006-09-15/247] about the challenges of regular expressions, that goes double for Bash.
+Those are extremely powerful features but if there's any truth to the [classic quip by jwz][jwz] about the challenges of regular expressions, that goes double for Bash.
 This guide will also omit a full description of regular expressions.

 ## About the Author